inspire-1a03/intersession-2020-kazzatopp-nguyen/docs/index.md

 ## Day 2: Results
 [My Arduino Thermistor RGB Code](https://github.com/inspire-1a03/intersession-2020-kazzatopp-nguyen/blob/master/thermistor___RBG_v3.ino)

 My device interprets its surrounding temperature and displays the temperature as a traffic light.
-At room temperature, between, its green for GO.
-When the temperature increases above 28, we are entering yellow and CAUTION.
+At room temperature, between 22°C and 28°C, the RBG LED emits green for GO.
+When the temperature increases above 28°C, we are entering yellow and CAUTION.
 Caution also notifies the user with a medium-pitch sound.
-When the temperature exceeds 30, its red for STOP and the user is met with an extremely annoying high-pitch sound.
-Below room temperature, or 22, the light is white.
+When the temperature exceeds 30°C, the RBG LED emits red for STOP and the user is met with an extremely annoying high-pitch sound.
+Below room temperature, or 22°C, the light is white.

 The most challenging part of creating this device was merging the RBG and thermistor sketches.
-You had to very cautious of syntax and ensure you had a closed curly bracket for every open curly bracket.
+You had to be very cautious of syntax and ensure you had a closed curly bracket for every open curly bracket.
 I was lucky enough to have a common anode, I could follow Dr. Brodeur and everything was pretty seamless.
 I was able to manipulate the code to add intermediate temperature readings and add sound from the buzzer.
 Overall, it was awesome!

 <!--